 Index Fund Definition

 Index funds are mutual funds that are designed to track the returns of a market index.
 An index is a group of securities that represents a particular segment of the market (stock market, bond market, etc.).
 Among the most well-known companies that develop market indexes are Standard & Poor's and Dow Jones.

-Index Funds are Passively Managed: What Does This Mean?
+Passively Managed: What Does This Mean?

 The fact that index funds are passively managed helps keep costs low, which in turn can boost returns in the long run.
 The passive nature of index funds also keeps the turnover of the holdings low, which also helps minimize taxes from capital gain distributions that apply to taxable accounts.

 Index funds have expense structures that are similar to other mutual funds.
 As with other mutual funds, index funds have various share classes depending on the fund company (Class A, B, C, etc.) Generally, the total costs of owning an index fund are less than an actively-managed fund.
 However, those total costs depend largely on the fund company offering the funds and the index which the fund tracks.
 In other words, you can't safely say that all index funds are cheaper than all actively-managed funds.

-Index Funds Come in Different Shapes and Sizes
+They Come in Different Shapes and Sizes

 In recent years, more obscure indexes have been created to allow investors the opportunity to take advantage of markets that are more specialized.
 Investors who want to invest in commodities, foreign currencies, or socially-responsible companies can now look to index funds.